Skip to main content

 Painting red heart on window

 Kindness is more than behavior.
-The art of kindness means harboring a spirit of helpfulness, as well as being generous and considerate, and doing so without expecting anything in return.
-Kindness is a quality of being.
-The act of giving kindness often is simple, free, positive and healthy.
+The art of kindness involves harboring a spirit of helpfulness, being generous and considerate, and doing so without expecting anything in return.

 Good for the body